JulianNeuberger/assisted-process-annotation/README.md

 This repository contains the utilities we used in our paper "Assisted Data Annotation for Business Process Information Extraction from Textual Documents", which is to be presented at CoopIS 2024.

+## Live Demo

+You can access a live demo of TeaPie at [http://132.180.195.1:8012/](http://132.180.195.1:8012/).
+Please use the user and password provided in our Coopis Demo Paper.
+We will provide a public instance of TeaPie in the near future!

 ## TeaPie Tool Video Demo

 We prepared a video demonstration of how TeaPie can be used.